exciteproject/EXannotator/README.md

 * use the URI ```http://localhost:8080/Annotatortool2/index.html``` and run the tool.

 ### Output Sample
-The output will be like this:
+Output File Format will be in XML and this is a part of output for a segmented reference string:

 ```html
 ...